AnthonyCampos1234/Onusphere-backend/README_EMAIL_SETUP.md

 ## Example Email Template

 ```
-Subject: Invitation to join Acme Corp on OnuSphere
+Subject: Invitation to join Acme Corp on Movomint

 Hi there!

-John Smith has invited you to join Acme Corp on OnuSphere as a Manager.
+John Smith has invited you to join Acme Corp on Movomint as a Manager.

 Personal message: "Welcome to the team!
 Looking forward to working with you."